 The purpose of this essay is to help faculty better understand your ability to think critically, use evidence to support claims, and write clearly and effectively to convey your ideas.
-You may not submit a paper that you wrote before.
+You may not submit a paper that you wrote for a past course.
 As you write, please be sure to refer to specific evidence from the artifact (video or written piece) you choose to respond to, as well as outside sources (published or your own experience).
 There is no set page expectation, though most essays fall within the 500-1000 word range.
 Please cite your sources and include a reference list, as applicable.
+Please consistently use an established reference format, such as in APA, MLA, or Chicago format.